StreetLamb/portfolio2.0/_resume/resume.md

 > - Support development of island-wide project to improve LTA's traffic analysis, management and real-time prediction capabilities.

-> - COnduct studies and build prototypes to validate ideas to enhance traffic data collection and visualisation.
+> - Conduct studies and build prototypes to validate ideas to enhance traffic data collection and visualisation.

 &nbsp;